rafaelcaricio/fedimovies/README.md

 - Content subscription service.
 Subscriptions provide a way to receive monthly payments from subscribers and to publish private content made exclusively for them.
   - Supported payment methods: [Monero](https://www.getmonero.org/get-started/what-is-monero/) and [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) tokens (on Ethereum and other EVM-compatible blockchains).
 - [Sign-in with a wallet](https://eips.ethereum.org/EIPS/eip-4361).
+- Donation buttons.
 - Account migrations (from one server to another).
 Identity can be detached from the server.
-- Donation buttons.
+- Federation over Tor.

 Follow: [@mitra@mitra.social](https://mitra.social/@mitra)